-The financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements are prepared in accordance with IFRS Standards as issued by International Financial Reporting Standards ("IFRS Standards").

-Certain standards, amendment to standards and interpretation became effective during the year, none of which had any significant impact on the financial statements.
+Certain standards, amendment to standards and interpretations became effective during the year, none of which had any significant impact on the financial statements.